AdaCore/training_material/courses/rust_essentials/550_unsafe_rust/03_raw_pointers.rst

 Raw Pointer Types
 -------------------

-**Raw pointers provide low-level access without reference guarantees**
+* Raw pointers provide low-level access without reference guarantees
   * :rust:`*const T` - raw pointer used to read a :rust:`T`
   * :rust:`*mut T` - raw pointer that may write a :rust:`T`

-**Characteristics of Raw Pointers**
+* Characteristics of Raw Pointers
   * May alias other raw pointers
   * May be null, dangling, or misaligned
   * May point to uninitialized or invalid memory
   * Do not own the pointed-to value

-  * No automatic lifetime or cleanup management
+    * No reference-lifetime guarantees or automatic cleanup management

 -----------------------
 Creating Raw Pointers